danieljdenman/NSPbootcamp/README.md

 # NSP Bootcamp 2023

 ### This repository contains Jupyter notebooks, scripts, toy data, and other materials for the 2022 University of Colorado Neuroscience Graduate Program incoming 1st year quantitative methods and coding bootcamp.
-This repo for the python days of the bootcamp, Thursday and Friday August 25-26.
+This repo for the python days of the bootcamp Friday August 25.

 #### The bootcamp is instructor-led, with lectures and guided and independent coding.